LuisaEbner/ERF/README.md

 The file *modelcomp_main.R* contains a function with which the ERF model without expert knowledge, with optional expert knowledge and with confirmatory expert knowledge are compared according to the number or terms, the average rule length, the AUC and Classification Error and the usage of Expert knowledge in the final model and among its most important features.
-Additionally, all ERF model results are compared to the corresponding PRE model, a RuleFit implementation by Maroleijn Fokkema (see: https://github.com/marjoleinF/pre).
+Additionally, all ERF model results are compared to the corresponding PRE model, a RuleFit implementation by Maroleijn Fokkema ( https://github.com/marjoleinF/pre).